 TIBQuery on its own only provides a read only dataset.
-If the dataset is to be updateable then a TIBUpdateSQL or TIBUpdate must also be placed on the form and set as the value of the TIBQuery's UpdateObject property.
+If the dataset is to be updateable then a TIBUpdateSQL or TIBUpdate must also be defined and set as the value of the TIBQuery's UpdateObject property.

 6.6.1 TIBUpdateSQL